sammywachtel/harmonic-analysis/README.md

 - **What key you're in** and how confident it is about that
 - **The function of each chord** (tonic, dominant, subdominant, etc.) with full inversion analysis
 - **What mode you might be using** (Dorian, Mixolydian, Phrygian, etc.)
-- **Advanced harmonic techniques** you're employing (secondary dominants, borrowed chords, etc.)
+- **Advanced harmonic techniques** you're employing (secondary dominants, borrowed chords, chromatic mediants)
 - **Chord inversions with proper figured bass notation** (⁶, ⁶⁴, ⁴²)
 - **Multiple valid interpretations** when your music is ambiguous (which is often!)
+- **Chromatic harmony analysis** including tonicization, modal mixture, and voice leading
+- **Emotional character** of your progressions and scales
+- **Intelligent key suggestions** that consider both harmonic function and context
+- **Perfect bidirectional conversion** between chord symbols and Roman numerals

-Think of it as having a music theory professor analyze your work and explain their reasoning, including proper voice leading and inversion analysis.
+Think of it as having three music theory professors analyze your work simultaneously - one specializing in classical harmony, one in modal jazz, and one in chromatic/contemporary techniques - each explaining their reasoning with evidence-based analysis.

 ## Installation